-itland tyne?
 Since the last report, three staff members have tested positive on individual wards at Hopewood Park.
 There were no connections with each other via test and trace.
-However one patient subsequently classified as a nosocomial infection.
-The investigation via internal test and trace identified a number of lessons learnt including breachest PPE by some staff and the PPE by some staff and visitors, which may have resulted in No N transmission.
+However one patient subsequently became symptomatic and tested positive on Beckfield ward and is classified as a nosocomial infection.
+The investigation via internal test and trace identified a number of lessons learnt including breaches in PPE by some staff and visitors, which may have resulted in transmission.
 During the tracing process, 76 risk assessments resulted in 10 staff being isolated.
 Following notification to NE Health Protection Team it was agreed the incident met the criteria for an outbreak, and is being managed via an IMG.
 At the time of report there had been no further cases of staff or patients testing positive at HWP.